makerdao/community/governance/polls/Proposal - Accelerate the Peg Stability Module Launch - November 23, 2020.md

 ---
 # Poll: Accelerate the Peg Stability Module Launch - November 23, 2020

-The MakerDAO Governance Facilitator has placed a governance poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the Maker Governance community which gives Maker Governance the chance to signal their support or opposition accelerating the PSM launch.
+The MakerDAO Governance Facilitator has placed a governance poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the Maker Governance community which gives Maker Governance the chance to signal their support or opposition to accelerating the PSM launch.

 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for 3 days beginning on Monday, November 23 at 16:00 UTC.